 When you're not having a good day and you want to share that info with your interlocutor, you use the phrase pas vraiment.

+We hope you enjoy learning about how to say yes or no in French!
 Discover more about the French language including its words, basic phrases, pronouns, grammar, and vocabulary in Ling App.
 This app can definitely help you to master French and be a competent speaker as it has the most interactive features for language learning.
 If you to be a great example to your friends and family, seize the opportunity to be the master of all languages now and download the Ling App!